 In a new tab in your browser, paste the device code and sign in by using your Azure username and password.
 Signing in with a PIN isn't supported.

 If you close the login tab accidentally without logging in, refresh the browser tab of the appliance configuration manager to display the device code and Copy code & Login button.

 Install the VDDK: The appliance checks that VMware vSphere Virtual Disk Development Kit (VDDK) is installed.
-If the VDDK isn't installed, download VDDK 6.7 from VMware.
+If the VDDK isn't installed, download VDDK 6.7 or 7.0 from VMware.
 Extract the downloaded zip file contents to the specified location on the appliance, the default path is C:\Program Files\VMware\VMware Virtual Disk Development Kit as indicated in the Installation instructions.